shakalee14/subdued-hawk-eagle/README.md

 ## Description

-Create a library of commonly used JavaScript/JQuery/Lodash/Underscore methods with documentation and commenting using ES2015.
+Create a library of commonly used LoDash methods with documentation and commenting using ES2015.
 Publish the code as a package to NPM.

 ## Context